Discipline and Resolution

-My involvement with exploring information architecture’s hybrid of study and practice began when I attended a panel at the 2006 IA Summit called “Setting the Agenda for IA Research”.
+My involvement with exploring information architecture’s hybrid of study and practice began when I attended a panel at the 2006 ASIS&T Information Architecture Summit called “Setting the Agenda for IA Research”.
 There Don Turnbull, Peter Morville, Jamie Bluestein, and Keith Instone commenced the attempt to draw practitioners into a discussion of what an academic dimension to information architecture would be.
-In 2009, Peter Morville once again brought the question to the ASIS&T IA Summit in a session called “IA Practice and Research”.
+In 2009, Peter Morville once again brought the question to the Summit in a session called “IA Practice and Research”.

-In the same year, the Research and Education Group in Information Architecture (REG-iA) group was formed, which led to the creation of the Journal of IA and the launching of its first issue.
-Continuing to bring the question to the world of practice, Keith Instone and Andrea Resmini discussed “Bridging IA Research and Practice” at the 2010 ASIS&T IA Summit and later on turned that conversation into an article for the Bulletin of the ASIS&T (Instone & Resmini, 2010).
+In the same year, the Research and Education Group in Information Architecture (REG-iA) group was formed, which led to the creation of the Journal of Information Architecture and the launching of its first issue.
+Continuing to bring the question to the world of practice, Keith Instone and Andrea Resmini discussed “Bridging IA Research and Practice” at the 2010 Summit, and later on turned that conversation into an article for the Bulletin of the American Society for Information Science and Technology (Instone & Resmini 2010).
 Among the conclusions from that session was that fixing the fracture between academic and applied information architecture requires building long-term relationships between researchers and practitioners.
 This journal is a robust way this is being done.

 I am certain the budding relationship between research and practice is a healthy and necessary one.
 The need goes beyond the desirable tangibles we are already seeing, such as improved curricula, increased salaries, and growing demand for information architects in both teaching and applied roles.
 This relationship must happen; it is right that it happen.
 There must be a keel of critical thought to bind the integrity of information architecture as a discipline.